 The basic reason they work is explained in 5 above.
 We recommend people put then on a number of hours before bedtime so that the total time wearing them combined with time in darkness while sleeping add up to 11 or 12 hours, the time during which melatonin can be produced by the pineal gland.
 Even though you may not have a problem sleeping, everyone can benefit from maximizing melatonin to reduce their risk of illness.

 8. If someone is interested in knowing more about how to block blue light at night and improve their sleep how can they get more information or find your products?There is a great deal of information on the website mentioned above.
-In addition to the Great Sleep book, I’ve written Pregnant?
+In addition to Great Sleep!
+Reduced Cancer!: A Scientific Approach to Great Sleep and Reduced Cancer Risk, I’ve written Another Weightloss Gimmick?
+Maybe Not : Eliminate Blue Light - Maximize Melatonin - Develop Brown Fat - Burn White Fat. and Pregnant?
 New Baby?
-Need Sleep!
-“Heroes of Cancer Prevention Research” and Another Weightloss Gimmick?
-Maybe Not .
-All are available on the website or from Amazon and as a Kindle e-book for .99.
-You may also contact me at firstname.lastname@example.org and at 216 929 0227.
+Need Sleep!: Easy things you can do to protect an expectant mother and her baby from potential harm from ordinary lighting..
+All are available on the website or from Amazon and as a Kindle e-book.
+You may also contact me at email@example.com and at 216 929 0227

 Get practical advice on how to fall asleep, stay asleep and to get deep sleep.
 It's free so sign up here: